Advanced Settings

 When disabled, all curves are converted to linear segments (G1 commands), which provides maximum compatibility with controllers that don't support arcs.

-This setting controls the maximum allowed deviation when fitting arcs to curved paths, specified in millimeters.
-A smaller value produces more accurate arcs but may require more arc commands.
+This setting controls the maximum allowed deviation when fitting arcs and curves to curved paths, specified in millimeters.
+A smaller value produces more accurate paths but may require more commands.
 A larger value allows more deviation but generates fewer commands.

 Typical values range from 0.01mm for precision work to 0.1mm for faster processing.